 Move to the cloud

 The reason for this in most cases is simple.
 Two-thirds of businesses believe it will reduce manual work, and experiences with the cloud so far have suggested that this is indeed the case.
-This is a simple way to improve efficiency, and while it can be a timesink to set it up in the first place it can save a lot of time in the long run.
+Using the cloud is a simple way to improve efficiency, and while it can be a timesink to set it up in the first place, it can save a lot of time in the long run.

 Does your business have dozens of different job grades, health plans, benefit packages and so on?
 If so, this could be contributing to the problem.
 Research conducted by the Hackett Group found that the most efficient HR departments have 70 per cent fewer job grades than the average, for example.

 Reducing complexity in this manner makes payroll much more streamlined, reducing the amount of time each individual job takes.
 If there are pay grades and job descriptions that could be consolidated into one, then doing so could easily save you time.

 Payroll traditionally involves huge filing cabinets full of physical documents.
 However, this is an incredibly inefficient way of doing things, and it can cost a company an enormous amount of money.
 The Paperless Project has found that just misfiling a document can cost a company $125 (£99) in lost time.

 Losing a document, on the other hand, can cost a business from $300 to $700.
 You might think this won't happen to you, but on average in the US, large businesses lose a document once every 12 seconds.
 This is a massive time waster, and making sure all your 'paperwork' is in a computer system can increase your efficiency.

 While there are certainly advantages to keeping your payroll centralized, many companies find themselves in unwanted situations because of it.
 This is especially true in this era of corporate mergers, businesses branching out into different locations and an increased reliance on freelance staff.